plone/documentation/develop/addons/upgrade_to_51.rst

 .. warning::

    Since the code really does different things than before, the method names were changed and they may accept less arguments or differently named arguments.

-Products namespace
+Products Namespace
 ------------------

 There used to be special handling for the Products namespace.